jingwanguo/jingwanguo.github.io/_posts/2017-02-16-Welcome-Here.md

 ---
 layout: post
-title: Welcome Here
+title: Hello There!
 ---

-Welcome Here
+Hello There!

 ![an image alt text]({{ site.baseurl }}/images/bass%20bear.jpg "an image title")